-Section 680.2 Examples
+Section \\.2 Examples

-Proposed § 680.2 described the scope and effect of the examples included in the proposed rule.
-Most commenters supported the proposed use of non-exclusive examples to illustrate the operation of the rule.
-One commenter, concerned that the use of examples would increase the risk of litigation, urged the Commission to delete all examples.
+Proposed § \\\\\.2 described the scope and effect of the examples included in the proposed rule.
+Most commenters supported the proposed use of nonexclusive examples to illustrate the operation of the rules.
+One commenter, concerned that the use of examples would increase the risk of litigation, urged the Agencies to delete all examples.